 I’ve watched a lot of movies that I didn’t like very much just because Greta Garbo or Kay Francis were in them.
 Since she made more movies than Greta Garbo, there’s no actress I’ve seen in more movies than Kay Francis.
-Every movie she makes is compulsively watchable for me because every moment that she’s on screen is an opportunity to soak in all of her unique endearing qualities.
+Every movie she makes is watchable for me because every moment she’s on screen is an opportunity to soak in her unique endearing qualities.

 Kay Francis wore some of the most gorgeous dresses ever put on the screen and looked better in them than anyone else could, earning herself the nickname ‘The Clotheshorse’ (which sounds more insulting than it’s supposed to be).
 She was also called a ‘workhorse’ for being prolific by churning out multiple movies per year.
 My favourite of her nicknames is ‘Wavishing Kay Fwancis’, given to her for being sexy and sometimes pronouncing ‘Rs’ as ‘Ws’.
 Some people thought this speech impediment made her laughable.
 I think it’s adorable…just another reason to love her.
 Below is an inventory of my favourite Kay Francis movies from the 1920s and 1930s, accompanied by photos and/or GIFs from them and my comments.